FAQs for Employers

 Who is responsible for the training plan?

-While the training plan is not required to be submitted with a training contract application, the training organisation must notify DIIS – Traineeship and Apprenticeship Services of its completion within 28 days and ensure that you, as the employer, and your apprentice have a final copy of the plan.
+While the training plan is not required to be submitted with a training contract application, the training organisation must notify the South Australian Skills Commission of its completion within 28 days.
+They must also ensure that you, as the employer, and your apprentice have a final copy of the plan.

 This process is outlined in the fact sheet about training plans and nominated training organisations.